mattgaidica/Arduino-Libraries/ADS1X15/README.md

 |  ADS1115  |      4     |       16     |    860    |       Y      |        Y      |  Tested  |

-As the 1015 and the 1115 are both 4 channels these are the most interesting from functionality point of view as these can also do differential measurement.
+As the ADS1015 and the ADS1115 are both 4 channels these are the most interesting from functionality point of view as these can also do differential measurements.

+#### Related

+- https://github.com/RobTillaart/MCP_ADC  (10 & 12 bit ADC, SPI, fast)
+- https://github.com/RobTillaart/PCF8591  (8 bit ADC + 1 bit DAC)

+## I2C Address

 The address of the ADS1113/4/5 is determined by to which pin the **ADDR** is connected to: